nomonosound/yulewalker/README.md

-# Yule-Walker methor for filter design for an arbritrary magnitude response
+# Yule-Walker method for filter design for an arbritrary magnitude response

 ## Description